wrmckenz/Rural-Hospital-Risk-Indicators/README.md

 # Rural-Hospital-Risk-Indicators

 ## Overview
 This project builds a model to estimate which hospitals may be at risk of closing within 1 year.
 We use publicly available hospital and community data to identify patterns associated with higher risk.
-The model is designed to support policymakers and stakeholder in identifying hospitals that may require monitoring or targeted intervention.
+The model is designed to support policymakers and stakeholders in identifying hospitals that may require monitoring or targeted intervention.
 ### Report:
 Project Report - Rural Hospital Risk Indicators.pdf is included in this repository <br>
 Project Report link:
 ### Code:
-Rural Hospital Risk Indicators Code.ipynb is included in this repository <br>
+Rural Hospital Risk Indicators Clean Code.ipynb - main notebook used to reproduce modeling, analysis, and figures <br>
+Rural Hospital Risk Indicators Code.ipynb - full data acquisition and preprocessing workflow
 ### Data Access Statement:
 This project uses publicly available datasets, including: <br>
 1. CMS Hospital Provider Cost Report link: https://data.cms.gov/provider-compliance/cost-reports/hospital-provider-cost-report/data <br>